 UPDATE – comments on this page are now closed.

-For the latest news on Sunny, read Payday lender Sunny heading for administration and leave your comments there.
+For the latest news on Sunny, read 500,000 Sunny customers owed refunds will get little or nothing and leave your comments there.